Mike Jackson (wrestler)

-Michael Jackson (November 11, 1949), better known by his ring name "Action" Mike Jackson, is an American professional wrestler who currently works for Total Nonstop Action Wrestling and makes frequent appearances on the independent circuit in Georgia and Alabama.
+Michael Jackson (born November 10, 1949), better known by his ring name Mike Jackson, is an American professional wrestler who currently works for Total Nonstop Action Wrestling and makes frequent appearances on the independent circuit in Georgia and Alabama.
 During the 1970s and 1980s he worked for Georgia Championship Wrestling and a short time with World Championship Wrestling in the 1980s and early 1990s.